Particular/docs.particular.net/servicecontrol/containerization/index.md

 reviewed: 2020-12-10
 ---

 Docker images for ServiceControl exist on Dockerhub under the [Particular organization](https://hub.docker.com/u/particular).
 These can be used to run ServiceControl in docker containers.
-These docker images are only available for Windows.
+These docker images are only available for Windows due to ServiceControl's current dependency on Windows ESENT storage.

-NOTE: When shutting down a Docker container it will shut down all processes after 5 seconds.
-ServiceControl needs graceful shutdown or its embedded RavenDb database can get corrupted.
-Fixing this behavior is currently worked on and will be released as soon as possible.
+NOTE: The current base Windows 2016 operating system images for ServiceControl do not support notifying the application that it is being shut down when running `docker stop`.
+This means ServiceControl cannot perform a graceful shutdown which in very few cases could result in manual intervention to repair the underlying datastore.

 ## Containers overview